-- (2) Access: - Additions amount to ¢6,053 as a result of capitalizations, mainly the components, cellular telephony services, channeling of access fiber network, primary networks, and fiber optics, among others. - (3) Operating assets and Other operating assets under financial lease: - On January 29, 2010, Banco de Costa Rica (BCR) and ICE agreed to create a "Securitization Trust", which involved execution of a trust agreement whereby ICE acts as the trustor and beneficiary and BCR is named as the trustee. - In December 2015, due to the recording of the commissioning of the RANGE asset of the Telecom Sector in the access component, there is a partial capitalization of 60 sites amounting to \$extstyle 2.593\$. - Currently, the Trust is authorized to issue public debt and as of March 31, 2016 and as of December 2015, it recorded liabilities for this concept.
+- $(3) \quad \underline{Access}$ - Additions amount to ¢14.697 as a result of capitalizations, mainly the components, cellular telephony services, channeling of access fiber network, primary networks, and fiber optics, among others. - As of June 30, in accordance with the "Optimization of the Telephone Park," pay phones were disposed of due to technological changes and terminal modifications.
+See note 26. - (4) Operating assets and Other operating assets under financial lease: - On January 29, 2010, Banco de Costa Rica (BCR) and ICE agreed to create a "Securitization Trust", which involved execution of a trust agreement whereby ICE acts as the trustor and beneficiary and BCR is named as the trustee. - In December 2015, due to the recording of the commissioning of the RANGE asset of the Telecom Sector in the access component, there is a partial capitalization of 60 sites, as of September 30, amounting to φ 6.589. - Currently, the Trust is authorized to issue public debt and as of September 30, 2016 and December 2015, it recorded liabilities for this concept. - The trust, as the owner of "Centro Empresarial La Sabana" and office furniture and equipment within that property, leases such property to ICE for a 12- year term, at the end of which ICE may exercise a purchase option for US\$1 (one U.S. dollar).